Enhanced safety measures

 Given the uncertainty about travel during the year, and the ongoing RCSI requirement to restrict your movement upon returning to Ireland, we would strongly advise against travel overseas during the year.

 If travel is necessary, please let your programme coordinator know in advance and contact RCSI Travel to make arrangements for transfer when you return to Ireland.
 RCSI Travel will collect you from the airport and transfer you to your accommodation where you must practice 14 days restricted movement on your return.
+For up-to-date information on measures and regulations introduced by the Irish Government in relation to international travel, please review Government travel advice as well as information provided by the Department of Foreign Affairs.

 All RCSI students and staff are requested to download HSE COVID-19 app – It is an important initiative aimed at suppressing the virus as our country reopens.